ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 - Ring of Owl (3 Levels)
 - Ring of Perseverance (3 Levels)

-You will find more information here: [https://github.com/ihr-it-projekt/DayZModsInfo/blob/main/TBJewelsOfSurvival/Readme.md#jewels](https://github.com/ihr-it-projekt/DayZModsInfo/blob/main/TBJewelsOfSurvival/Readme.md#jewels)

 ### How to install

 See also [here](../The%20Mod%20Base/README.md)

-- Take the Server PBO and bring it into your own server side pack
+- Take the Server PBO and add it to your own server-side pack.
-- Take the Client PBO and the TBLib PBO and bring it into your own client pack.
-Publish this Pack on steam.
+- Take the Client PBO and the TBLib PBO and add them to your own client pack.
+Publish this pack on Steam.
 - Start your server.
-Some more configurations will be generated.
+Additional configurations will be generated.
-- Tear down the server
+- Shut down the server.
-- Configure your needs
+- Configure your needs.
-- Start your Server :-)
+- Start your server :-)

 ### Configuration Options
-- a lot of configurations possibilities
+- A wide range of configuration possibilities.
-- config will automatically create on first server start
+- Config files will automatically be created on the first server start.

 ### Types
 - [Types](Types.md)